hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-At a high-level, the Sawtooth governance model consists of two arms:
+At a high-level, the Grid governance model consists of two arms:

 1. A hierarchy of teams responsible for the continued growth and success of the project